kate2797/kate2797/README.md

-# About Me 🌈
+# About Me

 Hey there!
-I'm a developer who's all about crafting sleek, user-friendly interfaces for mobile and web platforms using React, React Native, and TypeScript.
-With a knack for full-stack projects, I'm particularly jazzed about diving into front-end development.
-Plus, I'm a perpetual learner, always itching to explore new horizons!
+I’m a developer who’s all about crafting sleek, user-friendly interfaces for mobile and web platforms using React, React Native, and TypeScript.
+I also dive into full-stack development with Python and Django, bringing ideas to life from front to back.
+While front-end work still gets me the most fired up, I love tackling full-stack projects that challenge me end-to-end.
+Plus, I’m a perpetual learner, always itching to explore new horizons!

-# Key Technologies 🖥️
+# Key Technologies
 * React, React Native
 * JavaScript, TypeScript
 * Python, Django